 It is also important to apply traditional practices such as yoga of the practice of breathing, as well as understanding spiritual exercises that create harmony and happiness.

-Food should be selected to fit the constituent.
+Food is selected to fit the constituent.
 If we know the constitution of its relationship to the qualities of cooking, then we can choose a suitable diet.

-The taste of food (sweet, sour, salty, hot, bitter, or tender) should be considered, whether it is heavy or light, warm or cold, oily or dry, liquid, or solid.
+Sweet, sour, salty, hot, bitter, or tender is considered, whether it is heavy or light, warm or cold, oily or dry, liquid, or solid.
 When choosing food, the season should be taken into account.